tom-seddon/basic_editor/pres/README.md

 As this routine always switches between two non-BASIC paged ROMs, the 2-step Electron ROM switching presumably doesn't apply, and the ROM select register can be written to directly.

+# 64tass format source files

+For butils, there's a 64tass format source file in `butils/pres_butils.s65`, with some flags and updates so it can be built to match some of the existing ROMs.
+(Consult the file for more info.)

+For bedit, there's a 64tass format source file in `bedit/pres_bedit.s65`, which can be built to match either the Acornsoft version or the bedit half of BET2.
+It isn't a very thorough disassembly, nor is the code particularly readable (the code is mostly unchanged, but the ROM layout changed a lot, so there's a lot of includes).
+It exists just to get an idea of what the actual code changes actually are.

+To build these, ensure the prerequisites for building are available (see [the build instructions](../docs/build.md)), then do `make _pres_stuff` from the root of the working copy.
+This will assemble each different version of the code and (when appropriate) check it matches the original.
+The build will fail if there's a problem.